Looking for the best podcasting hosting sites in 2022?

 That is how to develop a podcast concept.
 In step two, we will look into how to select the best podcast format.

 Step 2: Choose the Podcast Format

-You can create a podcast without firstly know the format.
-Many podcasts have a single host while others are scripted stories or feature interviews.
+You can create a podcast without firstly knowing the format.
+Many podcasts have a single host, while others are scripted stories or feature interviews.

-Make sure to choose a format that fits what your podcast is all about—no right answer when it comes to podcast formats.
+Make sure to choose a format that fits what your podcast is about—there is no correct answer regarding podcast formats.

 - Educational podcasts

 - Interview podcasts